Are you also eagerly looking for a correspondent bank? If yes, you are in the right place because you will find all the information here.

 A domestic bank will locate a suitable correspondent bank and transfer funds to that bank’s nostro account to transmit money to a bank abroad.
 Before sending the money to its intended location, the correspondent will deduct the service charge from the transferred amount.

-Example of Correspondent Bank
+Example of a Correspondent Bank

 John wants to buy machinery from Singapore and must pay in Singaporean dollars to the person.
 The supplier must receive payment in foreign currency in an account denominated in Singaporean dollars.
 The transaction will have to go via the SWIFT network because the supplier’s Singaporean bank and his US bank don’t have a direct banking relationship.